FocusRoles of self-awareness and self-regulation in robust learning

 SynopsisLiterally meaning “beyond knowing,” Metacognition refers to “thinking about thinking” – that is, being critically aware of perceptions and interpretations as they happen.
 More pragmatically, as a theory, Metacognition attends to abilities both to self-monitor and self-regulate.
 The principle that drives the theory is awareness of and control over study habits, attentiveness, memory, biases, comprehension, and other related capabilities will enhance learning.
-In the popular literature, Metacognition is often encountered as ...
+Identified elements of Metacognition include:

 - Learning How to Learn – a hodgepodge of techniques and (often commercial) programs that coalesce around the core principle of Metacognition – that is, awareness of and control over one’s cognitive habits enables and amplifies learning.
 Beyond that point, advice varies dramatically, depending on promoters’ beliefs and motivations.